rjimeno/linux-sysadmin-interview-questions/README.md

     all the inodes for that file system instance.

 * Describe a scenario when deleting a file, but 'df' not showing the space being freed.

+    * Say a file is opened by a process and immediately deleted (or "unlinked").
+Even though the link count in the inode is now zero and the file can't be reached from the file system hierarchy (i.e. it has been deleted for most purposes), the process still has a file descriptor open and pointing to the file.
+So, the space occupied by the file can't be released as available storage space until the file close() is called for the open descriptor.

 * Describe how 'ps' works.

+    * On Linux, the /proc/ psudo-filesystem hierarchy contains extensive information on the system's processes.
+All the information required for `ps` is there although I, personally, do not know what exactly would need to be checked and what can be ignored for `ps`.
+Also, I'm confident in thinking that there must be one or more libraries that simplify the querying of /proc/. `man 5 proc` is probably a great starting point.

 * What happens to a child process that dies and has no parent process to wait for it and what’s bad about this?

+    * If the parent process does not call wait(), the child stays in the zombie state ocupying an entry in the process table.
+If the number of zombie processes keeps increasing, the system runs out of PDIs (or entries in the process table) and becomes stalled.

 * Explain briefly each one of the process states.
 * How to know which process listens on a specific port?
 * What is a zombie process and what could be the cause of it?